 And it was school students who brought the petition to have the New Zealand wars taught in schools.
 It’s just possible that we may start to commemorate these wars with the same sort of respect shown for those fought in the twentieth century.
 So yes, we need more of our past.
 And we need more of it to be valued.
 For as long as we keep supporting it, historians will keep on reading, writing and teaching our stories.

 Dr. Felicity Barnes is a Senior Lecturer in History at the University of Auckland.
-She is an expert in New Zealand cultural history and is the author of New Zealand’s London: A Colony and its Metropolis.
+Barnes is an expert in New Zealand’s cultural history and is the author of New Zealand’s London: A Colony and its Metropolis.